FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/documentation/code/comments.md

 The following snippet looks at two items being documented using the comment syntax `//`.

-- `Item1` has poor comments that do not convey any meaningful information and it's better of to not include them at all.
+- `Item1` has poor comments that do not convey any meaningful information and it's better to not include them at all.
 - `Item2` has taken the approach of describing the context in order to provide meaning behind each field

 ```rust